Laura Iñiguez, Content Manager at Hirebook

 You could even check with your boss if it’s possible for them to lend you equipment from your office.
 According to Nulab:

 If a hybrid office is going to be permanent, maybe talk to your boss to help you provide you with the right tools, the ones they would probably provide at the office.
 In the end, the future belongs to those who prepare for it, and according to some data, an investment in digital transformation is not just a requirement but a basic need to perform our jobs.

 Working from home also means not having a fixated schedule, and you don’t need to get out of the office at a certain time to make it home for dinner, so we can just keep working and working.
-Having a Performance Management tool like Hirebook can help you organize your calendar when your manager assigns you objectives to achieve in a certain amount of time, increasing your motivation and productivity and helping you to set up breaks.
+Having a Performance and Project Management tool like Hirebook can help you organize your calendar when your manager assigns you objectives to achieve in a certain amount of time, increasing your motivation and productivity and helping you to set up breaks.

 Do not forget to take breaks, a little walk around the house can make the difference.
-Set appointments in your calendar for the end of day, even if it is walking the dog, force yourself to have a check-out time and plan activities for your own amusement and relaxation.
+Set appointments in your calendar for the end of the day, even if it is walking the dog, force yourself to have a check-out time, and plan activities for your own amusement and relaxation.
 Pause notifications on those apps related to work.
-Literally spend your day as if you were at the office and you had to leave at a certain time.
+Literally, spend your day as if you were at the office and you had to leave at a certain time.
 If you think you’re not able to unplug by yourself, ask for help!
 Maybe your partner or a friend can call you at a certain time to force you to sign off work.